openstack-archive/senlin/doc/source/tutorial/basics.rst

   $ openstack cluster profile create --spec-file cirros_basic.yaml myserver

-Check the :doc:`Profiles <../user/profiles>` section in the :doc:`User References <../user/index>` documentation for more details.
+Check the :doc:`Profiles <../user/profiles>` section in the :ref:`user-references` documentation for more details.

 Creating Your First Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~